 Are you running an awesome automated marketing machine?

-This post is part of a series on what you can use marketing automation for.
-Our goal for this series is to enable businesses to see what is possible with good automation, and to enable you to succeed with it, regardless of whether we work with you personally or not.
+Our goal is to enable businesses to see what is possible with good automation, and to enable you to succeed with it, regardless of whether we work with you personally or not.
 We thrive on helping other businesses succeed, and it’s the only reason we exist.

-Each post will look at a use case, and will go into detail on how you would build and launch a specific piece of automation, whether that be a task-based time-saver, a lead generation tactic, an upsell or cross-sell, or a cart abandonment series.
+We’re gonna look at a use case, and go into detail on how you would build and launch a specific piece of automation, whether that be a task-based time-saver, a lead generation tactic, an upsell or cross-sell, or a cart abandonment series.

 It’s for you if you: